WrkX/MacAppsDirectorsCut/README.md

 * [Panda](https://community.bear.app/t/panda-update-new-beta-available-now/12054) (**Free**): It is, as far as I know, the markdown editor of Bear.
 I use it all the time when I want to edit some textfiles.
 Its of course not really supported since it was released to test the editor, so its just an old beta product.
 * [Day One](https://apps.apple.com/de/app/day-one/id1055511498?l=en-GB&mt=12) (**Free** or *Subscription*): A journal App.
 Since Apple hasnt released their app for MacOS yet, I use Day One and [Everlog](https://apps.apple.com/de/app/everlog-journal/id1519935634?l=en-GB) (**Freemium**).
 I prefer Day One, but Everlog has a One Time Purchase option.
 I am still testing both and I am still not sure which one I will use in the future.
 Both are great.
 * [ProNotes](https://www.pronotes.app/) (**Freemium**): Basically allows Markdown in the Apple Notes app, has the option to add AI features etc. If you do not need AI features its free.
 Great app.
+* **!!** [Antinote](https://antinote.io/) (*Paid*): Antinote is the perfect “Scratchpad” notepad for me.
+I have it constantly running to calc or write down stuff before I clean it up and put into my notes app.
+Its a temporary note holder.
+Also, lovely developer, very active.
+Highly recommend it.

 # Development & Coding